 Children in foster care suffer from being removed from the care of their parents, often very suddenly, and placed in a new home.
 In many cases, they are isolated from their former school, friends, relatives, and their church.
 They may have had to leave behind their own clothes and toys.
-Often, they are placed in homes where there are other foster children, all vying for attention.
+Often, they are placed in group homes by child welfare agencies where there are other foster children, all vying for attention from the foster families.

 - Physical abuse.
 Children experience bruises from being hit.
 Some even suffer from broken bones and cigarette burns.
 A 4-year-old boy was beaten so badly, his head bashed in by the teenage son of the child’s foster mother, that his life will never be the same.
 He suffered permanent brain damage.
 The child’s mother and grandmother had filed formal complaints about their suspicion that he was being mistreated.
 The response was for caseworkers to submit “an internal report that he was in good health.”
 The report came at a time that the child was fighting for his life in a hospital’s intensive care unit.